a-barbera/Project-One-Group-7/README.md

 # Study Limitations:
 This study is limited to only songs that achieved a "Top 200" status between the years of 2017 and 2021.
 This study is also limited to the 68 unique regions available using Spotify API, when Spotify is available in a total of 183 regions worldwide.
+This study is only limited to data gleaned from Spotify.
+Other popular music streaming services include Apple Music, Amazon Music, and YouTube Music.

 # Future Exploratory Analysis:
+Future analysis could include:

+1. Researching datasets from other music streaming services and combining those results with that of Spotify.

+2. Further use of Spotify API to analyze what categorical features the most popular songs and artists have in common.

+3. Further research into the connection between record labels and streaming services.

 # References:
 https://www.kaggle.com/datasets/dhruvildave/spotify-charts?resource=download